openebs-archive/openebs-docs/docs/uglocalpv.md

 <h3><a class="anchor" aria-hidden="true" id="configure-hostpath"></a>Configure hostpath</h3>

-The default hostpath is configured as `/var/openebs/local`,  which can either be changed during the OpenEBS operator install by passing in the `OPENEBS_IO_BASE_PATH` ENV parameter to the Local PV dynamic provisioner deployment spec or via the StorageClass.
+The default hostpath is configured as `/var/openebs/local`,  which can either be changed during the OpenEBS operator install by passing in the `OPENEBS_IO_BASE_PATH` ENV parameter to the OpenEBS Local PV dynamic provisioner deployment spec or via the StorageClass.
 The example for both approaches are shown below.

 <h4><a class="anchor" aria-hidden="true" id="using-openebs-opeartor"></a>Using OpenEBS operator YAML</h3>